aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 ## Setting Up the Pi

-The first thing that I did was install the latest Raspbian Jessie release on my Raspberry Pi 2 [using NOOBS](https://www.raspberrypi.org/downloads/noobs/).
-I originally was using the TP-LINK TL-WDN3200 wireless adapter with my Raspberry Pi to connect on the 5 GHz network.
-But as I found out later, this was a problematic adapter.
+The first thing that I did was install the latest Raspbian Jessie release on my Raspberry Pi 2 [using NOOBS](https://www.raspberrypi.org/downloads/noobs/). <strike>I originally was using the TP-LINK TL-WDN3200 wireless adapter with my Raspberry Pi to connect on the 5 GHz network.
+But as I found out later, this was a problematic adapter.</strike>  I was able to get the TP-LINK TL-WDN3200 working perfectly.
+I needed to remove DHCPCD and use WICD to manage my wireless adapter as DHCPCD was making the aggressive roaming check every minute creating a severe lag on my wireless signal.
 Make sure the Raspberry Pi is connected to the Internet before continuing.

 After my installation was finished, I followed the Moonlight Embedded directions found in the [documentation](https://github.com/irtimmer/moonlight-embedded/wiki/Packages)